AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-There are several issues with the test above.
+Here, we pick the test data for only one movie, effectively filtering the test data.
+However, there are several issues with the test above.
 Let's highlight 2 of them:

 1. As mentioned earlier, the "then" section is shallow because we can't make assumptions about the input.
-As a result, we end up with an assertion on "correct average rating," which is unclear - we always want to yield correct results, don't we?
+As a result, we end up with an assertion on "correct average rating", which is unclear - we always want to yield correct results, don't we?
 1. To understand where the final value `4.5` comes from, we have to examine the shared test data.
 Moreover, we need to analyze it thoroughly to find all the ratings for the movie with ID `111`, since they aren't defined at the test